woodstok/tmux-butler/README.md

 Currently supported tokenizers are -word, -nospace, -hash, -num, -path, -ip, -line

 Example:
-        While in the fzf selecter, press C-p to switch to path mode
+        While in the fzf selecter, press M-p to switch to path mode

 ##### snippetdb #####
 snippetdb is a simple key value store that lets you create and store simple snippets.
 This can be used by